felixwiemuth/LinCal/README.md

 Project status
 --------------
 The current version is 1.3.1 (2018-01-02) and is available on [F-Droid](https://f-droid.org/repository/browse/?fdid=felixwiemuth.lincal) (2018-02-16).
-Further development is planned but there won't happen much before February/March 2018.
+Further development is intended but currently not planned.
 However, translations will be incorporated and other contributions are also possible (see [Contributing](#contributing)).

 Features
 --------